dextr-cloud/dextr-docs/docs/_pages/team-status.md

 #### Call (Peer to Peer call)

-By clicking this option you're able to call agents who are online (either Available or in a custom status provided by the Instance Admin).
+You're able to call agents who are online (either Available or in a custom status provided by the Instance Admin).
 Please do take into account that **you're unable to call agents who have the Offline** status, and that these calls are recorded in ***My Perfomance Card*** in the Peer to Peer call section.

 [![Agent Call](/assets/images/agent-call.jpg)](/assets/images/agent-call.jpg)